National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Claymont, Delaware

 First petitioned in 1951, these local cases challenged the inferior conditions of two black schools designated for African American children.
-In the suburb of Claymont, African American children were prohibited from attending the area’s local high school.
+In the suburb of Claymont, African American children were prohibited from attending the area's local high school.
 Instead, they had to ride a school bus for nearly an hour to attend Howard High School in Wilmington.
-Located in an industrial area of the state’s capital city, Howard High School also suffered from a deficient curriculum, pupil-teacher ratio, teacher training, extra curricular activities program, and physical plant.
+Located in an industrial area, Howard High School also suffered from a deficient curriculum, pupil-teacher ratio, teacher training, extra curricular activities program, and physical plant.
 In the rural community of Hockessin, African American students were forced to attend a dilapidated one-room school house and were not provided transportation to the school, while white children in the area were provided transportation and a better school facility.
 In both cases, Louis Redding, a local NAACP attorney, represented the plaintiffs, African American parents.
 Although the State Supreme Court ruled in favor of the plaintiffs, the decision did not apply to all schools in Delaware.
 These class action cases were named for Ethel Belton and Shirley Bulah.

 Howard High School in Wilmington, Delaware